On this page

 Sometimes getting pregnant takes longer than expected, and that can feel difficult.

-IVF is a treatment that helps by bringing eggs and sperm together in our specialist lab to allow fertilisation.
+IVF (in vitro fertilisation) is a treatment that helps by bringing eggs and sperm together in our specialist lab to allow fertilisation.
 One or more developing embryos are replaced in the womb to grow naturally.

 The treatment can support people who’ve been trying to conceive without success, those with blocked fallopian tubes, or certain sperm-related issues.
 It’s one of several safe, effective treatments available to help you start to grow your family.